phreeza/manuscript_axon_potentials/doc/manuscript.md

 contribution was 2.3\ µV, which is of the same order of magnitude as the value reported in the experiments.

-Using the membrane currents and locations obtained by fitting to the data in the previous section, we were also able to calculate the expected dipole contribution from the vicinity of the multielectrode array.
+Using the membrane currents and locations obtained from fitting the data in the previous section, we were also able to calculate the expected dipole contribution from the vicinity of the multielectrode array.
 We obtained a value of $\approx 58 \text{µA}\cdot\text{µm}$.
 This was significantly smaller than the value obtained for the entire NL above.
-It is plausible that the neighborhood of the multielectrode only contributes a small fraction of the dipole moment, because the average distance of the contributing fibers was fit as 162\ µm, corresponding to a small part of NL, which extends to more than 1 mm in mediolateral direction.
+It is plausible that the neighborhood of the multielectrode only contributes a small fraction of the dipole moment, because the average distance of the contributing fibers was fit as 162\ µm, corresponding to a small part of NL, which extends more than 1 mm in mediolateral direction.

 As a second example, we considered thalamocortical projections, for which
-@Swadlow2000Influence reported amplitudes of extracellular spike-related potentials, called axon terminal potentials (AxTP), at various locations; for example, at 400 µm from the center of the dipole, they reported an amplitude of the response of $\approx$\ 1\ µV.
+@Swadlow2000Influence reported amplitudes of extracellular spike-related potentials, called axon terminal potentials, at various locations; for example, at 400 µm from the center of the dipole, they reported an amplitude of the response of $\approx$\ 1\ µV.
 Individual thalamocortical axons are thin and have large and highly branched projection zones [@Feldmeyer2012Excitatory], so we estimated